 Here’s a look at some of CyberSeek’s regional data:

-A disproportionate number of technology startups and businesses are located in the Silicon Valley/South San Francisco Bay area.
+Many technology startups and businesses are located in the Silicon Valley/South San Francisco Bay area.

 Here’s a look at some of CyberSeek’s regional data: